bbauska/meta-react-basics/README.md

 you to pass in values as arguments, React uses properties, or <b>props</b>, to pass data between components.
 But how exactly do they work?

-In this reading, you'll use a transpiler to break JSX code to plain JavaScript, making its purpose more understandable.
+In this section (20), you'll use a transpiler to break JSX code to plain JavaScript, making its purpose more understandable.

 Remember first that JSX code in React is just syntactic sugar - meaning,